HazemAbdelmagid/DevOps-Tasks/README.md

    ```
 ---
 ---
-# Task #3 [CICD pipeline using Azure Pipelines utilizing the following DevOps tools (SonarCloud, JFrog) and deploy sample app into AWS EKS]
+## Task#3: Creating Azure Pipeline utilizing (SonarCloud & JFrog) to deploy a sample application on EKS:

 ## Description for files configured: